Blog / Identification Techniques

 Identification and Cataloging

 Stamp watermark detector techniques help philatelists accurately identify different issues and variations within the same stamp series.
-Watermarks can indicate:
+Watermarks can indicate the period of issue, technical capabilities of the era, and political or geographical contexts.

 Value Determination